How to factory reset Windows 11 from boot if PC won’t boot

 • To reset a Windows 11 device when it doesn’t boot, start the computer in WinRE, open Advanced options > Troubleshoot, click “Reset this PC,” choose “Keep my files,” click “Just remove my files,” choose “Cloud download,” and click “Reset.”

-This guide will teach you the steps to reset Windows 11 to the factory settings from the boot process.
+In this guide, I’ll show you how to reset Windows 11 to factory settings from the boot process.

-To reset Windows 11 from boot, use these steps:
+To factory reset Windows 11 from boot, follow these steps:

 2. Immediately after the Power-On Self-Test (POST), press the Power button again to shut down.